-Upon discovering the event, WEA moved quickly to investigate and respond to the incident, assess the security of WEA systems, and notify potentially affected individuals.
-WEA is also working to implement additional safeguards and training to its employees.
-WEA is providing access to credit monitoring services for one (1) year, through TransUnion, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, Haledon moved quickly to investigate and respond to the incident, assess the security of Haledon's systems, and notify potentially affected individuals.
+Haledon is also working to implement additional safeguards.
+Haledon is providing access to credit monitoring and identity restoration services for one (1) year, through TransUnion, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Haledon is also providing contact information for a dedicated call center for potentially affected individuals to contact with questions or concerns regarding this incident.

-Additionally, WEA is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-WEA is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, Haledon is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+Haledon is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Haledon also reported this incident to federal law enforcement and other state regulators.